Whether dogs sense the paranormal and see ghosts requires determining first whether there are truly ghosts or paranormal activities occurring.

-Fun Fact: On top of seeing better in dark conditions, recent research has determined that dogs have also the ability to see ultraviolet light.
-According to a study published in the Proceedings of the Royal Society B, researchers found that the lens of dogs and other many mammals allowed some ultraviolet light through.
+Fun Fact: On top of seeing better in dark conditions, recent research has determined that dogs can see ultraviolet light.
+According to a study published in the Proceedings of the Royal Society, researchers found that the lens of dogs and other many mammals allowed some ultraviolet light through.

 This may have further helped dogs hunt at night since the ability to see ultraviolet increases visual sensitivity in low light conditions, therefore helping a dog discern a grey rodent running against a backdrop of a brown field at dusk.

 Can Dogs Sense the Paranormal and See Ghosts?